 At the start of the conflict, the Remount Service, the organisation charged with securing the army's mules and horses, was expecting a short, sharp conflict (much like everyone else).
 Yet they still erred on the side of caution and decided to acquire what was considered by many to be an excessive quantity of animals.
-At the outbreak of war their special purchasers raced across the country, buying draught animals left, right and centre; in the first 12 days over 165,000 had been acquired for in military service.
-While the learning curve was steep and mistakes were certainly made, there was patience and proficiency in looking after these beasts of burden.
-However, it is worth noting that the troops and officers involved in these early stages were either professionals or reservists with a good deal of equine experience.
+At the outbreak of war their special purchasers raced across the country, buying draught animals wherever they could be found and, in the first 12 days, over 165,000 had been acquired for in military service.
+While the learning curve was steep, and mistakes certainly made, there was patience and proficiency in looking after these beasts of burden.
+However, it is worth noting here that the troops and officers involved in these early stages were either professionals or reservists with a good deal of equine experience.
 The problems of inexperience and the need to educate the men were further down the track.

 Following the great retreats, holding the line and then the 'race to the sea', the trenches and defence systems that are so well known today began to form.
 But work for the draught horses and mules continued apace, with all manner of equipment having to be bought up to the battle lines as far as possible and, where the motor trucks could not go, the horse and the mule were used almost exclusively.*